Galixty318/GamePortingToolkit/README.md

 # GamePortingToolkit
-Instruction on how to intall Game Porting Toolkit on mac and run Steam games
+Instructions on how to install Game Porting Toolkit on mac and run Steam games